Discrete Flow-Based Generative Models for Measurement Optimization in Quantum Computing: Results

 \section{Results}

 We split our results into two sections: Section \ref{sec:MO}, which examines a measurement-only reward, and Section \ref{sec:Composite}, which analyzes the effect of different hyperparameter values on the reward (Eq.~\ref{eqn:reward}).
-All molecular Hamiltonians were generated using the Tequila package\cite{tequila}, employing the PySCF \cite{PySCF,PySCF2} backend, and the STO-3G basis set\cite{STO-3G}.
+All molecular Hamiltonians were generated using the Tequila package \cite{tequila}, employing the PySCF \cite{PySCF,PySCF2} backend, and the STO-3G basis set \cite{STO-3G}.
 The interatomic distance is set to 1 {\AA} for all molecules, and for \ce{H2O} an angle of $107.6^\circ$ was used.
 For model optimization, we use $\texttt{n\_update}=10$ samples per each optimization step and a learning rate of $3\times10^{-4}$ with the Adam optimizer \cite{adam}.
-We compare our results with the recursive largest first (RLF) and sorted insertion (SI) algorithms \cite{SortedInsertion}, also implemented in the Tequila suite.
-These algorithms generate groupings without the need for a precomputed covariance dictionary, making them comparable to our approach.
+We compare our results with the recursive largest-first (RLF) and sorted insertion (SI) algorithms \cite{SortedInsertion}, which are also implemented in the Tequila suite.
+These algorithms generate non-overlapping groupings without requiring covariance-based minimization, making them appropriate baselines for the non-overlapping grouping stage considered here.
 We use both methods as a baseline for the proposed generative model.
 For \ce{H2}, \ce{H4}, \ce{LiH}, \ce{BeH2} we employed $5,000$ total samples, for \ce{H2O} total $1,000$, and for \ce{N2}, $500$ total samples.
-For larger systems, a sample reduction was necessary due to the lengthy trajectory required to generate a valid graph for these systems.
+For larger systems, a sample reduction was necessary due to the lengthy trajectories required to generate a valid graph.
 We observed no GPU speedup; therefore, all simulations were performed on AMD EPYC 9655 (Zen 5) processors running at 2.6 GHz with 384 MB cache.